Darrenbydesign/VS-Sass-Projects/nVision UI Standards.md

   **Good**
   "We will review your change order and will call within a few hours for more details."
   **Bad**
-  "Your change order will be reviewed and you will receive a resonpse within a few hours."
+  "Your change order will be reviewed and you will receive a response within a few hours."

 __Use present Tense__